WakandaKid/WakandaKid/README.md

  <h1>Hi all, I'm Peter Sagini 👋</h1>

-- 🔭 I’m a VB and an Android Developer
+- 🔭 I’m an Android and VB Developer
 - 🌱 Android, Kotlin, Excel, VB
 - 👯 I’m looking to collaborate on Android and Excel Projects
 - 🤔 Freelance Android and VB Developer